Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 Mid-tier @ 10K $105/mo (Standard) $169/mo (Plus) $79/mo (Creator)

-Switching platforms involves migrating contacts, recreating automation, and updating integrations.
-Key points to consider:
+Switching platforms means migrating contacts, rebuilding automation, and updating integrations.
+Key points:

 • Mailchimp to ActiveCampaign: ActiveCampaign offers a migration concierge service for larger accounts.
-Expect to rebuild automations from scratch.
+Automation must be rebuilt from scratch — it doesn’t import.

 • Mailchimp to ConvertKit: ConvertKit’s import tool accepts CSV exports from Mailchimp.
 Tags can be mapped from Mailchimp segments.

-• ConvertKit to ActiveCampaign: Suitable for creators who are scaling into a full business with CRM needs.
-Plan to recreate automation workflows.
+• ConvertKit to ActiveCampaign: Makes sense for creators scaling into a full business with CRM needs.
+Automation workflows need to be rebuilt.

 Deliverability

-Mailchimp: 96-98% deliverability with built-in SPF, DKIM, DMARC.
+Mailchimp: 96–98% with built-in SPF, DKIM, DMARC.
 Dedicated IP on Premium plan.
-Slightly lower rates partly due to massive sending volume.
+Rates run slightly lower than competitors partly due to the sheer volume of mail the platform processes.

-ActiveCampaign: 98%+ deliverability with dedicated deliverability team, spam testing, and proactive monitoring.
+ActiveCampaign: 98%+ with a dedicated deliverability team, spam testing, and active monitoring.
 Dedicated IP on Pro and Enterprise.

-ConvertKit: 98%+ deliverability with strict permission-based enforcement and engaged user base.
+ConvertKit: 98%+ with strict permission-based enforcement and a highly engaged user base.
 Dedicated IP available for high-volume senders.

 Winner: ActiveCampaign and ConvertKit (tie).
-Both consistently exceed 98%.
+Both consistently clear 98%.

-Mailchimp offers the largest library (100+ responsive templates) with the most polished drag-and-drop editor.
-Templates are organized by industry and purpose, with custom fonts, brand colors, and saved content blocks.
-Best starting point for professional emails without design skills.
+Mailchimp has the largest library — 100+ responsive templates organized by industry and purpose, with a polished drag-and-drop editor, custom fonts, brand colors, and saved content blocks.
+The best starting point for professional-looking emails without design skills.

-ActiveCampaign has a smaller library (~50 templates) with a functional but less visual editor.
+ActiveCampaign has roughly 50 templates and a functional but less visual editor.
 Many users design templates externally and import HTML.
-Its strength is dynamic content personalization — the ability to change email sections based on subscriber data — rather than aesthetics.
+The strength here is dynamic content personalization: changing email sections based on subscriber data, not aesthetics.

-ConvertKit deliberately keeps templates minimal and text-focused, based on data showing plain-text-style emails generate higher engagement for creator audiences.
+ConvertKit keeps templates minimal and text-focused by design.
+Research backing the approach: plain-text-style emails generate higher engagement for creator audiences.
 Custom HTML is supported for those who need branded designs.

-Winner: Mailchimp for templates, ActiveCampaign for dynamic content, ConvertKit’s minimalism is a feature for its audience.
+Winner: Mailchimp for templates.
+ActiveCampaign for dynamic content.
+ConvertKit’s minimalism is a feature, not a limitation — for its target audience.

-ActiveCampaign includes CRM contact management at all tiers; sales pipeline and deal management are available as an Enhanced CRM Add-on with drag-and-drop deal management, contact scoring based on engagement and behavior, automated task creation and assignment, meeting scheduling, and revenue forecasting.
-Sales and marketing share a unified contact view, which is a major differentiator for aligning these teams.
+ActiveCampaign includes CRM contact management at every tier.
+The Enhanced CRM Add-on adds sales pipeline with drag-and-drop deal management, contact scoring from engagement data, automated task creation and assignment, meeting scheduling, and revenue forecasting.
+Sales and marketing share one contact view — that alignment is the main differentiator for businesses running both functions.

-ConvertKit does not include a CRM.
-Tag-based subscriber management suits creators but requires third-party CRM integration through tools like Salesforce, HubSpot, and PipeDrive via connectors for sales teams.
+ConvertKit has no built-in CRM.
+Tag-based subscriber management works for creators but requires a separate CRM through Salesforce, HubSpot, or PipeDrive connectors for any sales team function.

-Mailchimp integrates with Shopify, WooCommerce, BigCommerce, and Magento with product recommendations, abandoned cart automation, purchase follow-ups, and revenue tracking.
-Solid but not as deep as purpose-built tools like Klaviyo.
+Mailchimp integrates with Shopify, WooCommerce, BigCommerce, and Magento — product recommendations, abandoned cart automation, purchase follow-ups, revenue tracking.
+Solid for most needs, though it doesn’t reach the depth of dedicated e-commerce platforms like Klaviyo.

-ActiveCampaign offers deep e-commerce integrations with Shopify, WooCommerce, and BigCommerce including purchase-based triggers, product recommendations, revenue tracking, and abandoned cart automation, all powered by its superior automation engine for sophisticated customer journeys.
+ActiveCampaign has deep integrations with Shopify, WooCommerce, and BigCommerce, with purchase-based triggers, product recommendations, revenue tracking, and abandoned cart sequences all running through its automation engine.
+For complex customer journeys around purchase behavior, this is the strongest option of the three.

 Winner: ActiveCampaign for automation-powered e-commerce workflows.